Applying for funding

 Where your research funder permits, you should charge APC payments to active research awards.
 Your funder may provide funding for APCs in their award but if not you can apply to one of the following funds.
 All Imperial research staff and students can apply.

-Research Councils UK (RCUK) open access fund - available to researchers with funding from any of the Research Councils: AHRC, BBSRC, ESRC, EPSRC, MRC, NERC and STFC.
-Since 1 April 2019 the Vice Provost Advisory Group for Research has restricted the fund to only pay APCs where:
+The Research Councils UK (RCUK) open access fund is available to researchers with funding from any of the Research Councils:

-The Charity Open Access Fund (COAF) no longer exists from 1 October 2020 and the partners are replacing a single grant with individual funding arrangements (pdf).
-We have received block grants from the Wellcome Trust, Cancer Research UK and the British Heart Foundation, so authors with funding from those charities can continue to apply for funding via Symplectic (conditions apply, see Research funders’ open access policies for more details).
+We have received block grants from the Wellcome Trust, Cancer Research UK and the British Heart Foundation, so authors with funding from those charities can apply for funding via Symplectic (conditions apply, see Research funders’ open access policies for details).
 Authors with funding from Versus Arthritis, Blood Cancer UK, or Parkinson’s UK should contact their funder for further information.

 Imperial Open Access Fund

 The Imperial Open Access Fund (Imperial Fund) is available to authors who do not have eligible open access funding in their research award or whose work is not externally funded.